Neblazok/french.lua/README.md

-# french.lua
+Hello, I created a french layout for the Keybow.
-French layout for the Keybow.
+File to be put in the Keyboards folder, alongside the other layouts.